shubham72-73/30DaysOfJavaScript/30DaysOfJavaScript/01-Introduction.md

 JavaScript was developed by Brendan Eich in 1995.
 It was developed for Netscape Navigator (Browser) after it was having a tough competition with Microsoft's Internet Explorer.
 One interesting fact is that JavaScript was developed in 10 days as a project of Sun Microsystems (Now owned by Oracle).
 Javascript is both scripting and programming language that allows you to implement complex features on web pages.
 99% of the websites uses JavaScript as their client-side language.
 However, it can be used for both Client-Side (Frontend) and Server-Side (Backend).

+## Features of JavaScript
+- JavaScript is a light-weight scripting language.
+- One point to remember that, JavaScript is a synchronous, single-threaded programming language.
+However, there are some techniques to perform asynchronous tasks.
+- Works for Client as well as Server side.
+- It is an Interpreted Language.
+- It provides more control in Web Browsers.
+We can run JavaScript code directly from our Browser using built-in console.

 ### Note
 The file extesion of a JavaScript file is `.js`
 We will need a JavaScript engine to run our `.js` file.